Cooper Kupp Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Recent Performances

-- Against the Ravens last week, Kupp was targeted seven times and racked up 95 yards on six receptions while scoring one touchdown.
+- In last week's game against the Ravens, Kupp was targeted seven times and racked up six catches for 95 yards (15.8 yards per catch) and scored one touchdown.

-- Kupp has accumulated 25 catches for 340 yards and three touchdowns over his last three outings.
-He was targeted 33 times and averages 113.3 receiving yards.
+- Kupp's 33 targets have led to 25 grabs for 340 yards (113.3 per game) and three touchdowns over his last three outings.

 Kupp's Los Angeles Teammates